svaarala/duktape-wiki/GettingStartedLineProcessing.md

 ## Overview

 Let's look at a simple example program.
-The program reads in a line from `stdin` using a C mainloop, calls an Ecmascript helper to transform the line, and prints out the result.
-The line processing function can take advantage of Ecmascript goodies like regular expressions, and can be easily modified without recompiling the C program.
+The program reads in a line from `stdin` using a C mainloop, calls an ECMAScript helper to transform the line, and prints out the result.
+The line processing function can take advantage of ECMAScript goodies like regular expressions, and can be easily modified without recompiling the C program.

 The script code will be placed in